hellerve/blog/wip/On_Footnotes.md

 him](https://practicaltypography.com/how-to-pay-for-this-book.html).

 You might have noticed that I don’t use sidenotes on this blog.
-There’s a good reason for that: making sidenotes resposnive is not easy.
+There’s a good reason for that: making sidenotes responsive is not easy.
 Matthew Butterick puts his sidenotes in boxes after the annotated paragraph starting at a certain screen width, but personally I’m not a fan of that solution, since then we’re back to breaking up the flow of the main text.